|

 employed more than once on a page, distinguish the navigation groups by

-using an aria-label or aria-labelledby attribute. - Nav element contains valid ARIA attribute for describing purpose of element.
+using an aria-label or aria-labelledby attribute.
+Nav element contains valid ARIA attribute for describing purpose of element.
+H39 Use caption elements to associate data table captions with data tables

 The objective of this technique is to